 The remaining Crown Land along Mallory Ridge is well used for non-motorized activities in all four seasons including hiking, walking, mountain biking, snowshoeing, skiing, orienteering, bird watching, nature appreciation and horseback riding.
 Users find peace and solitude while enjoying the many trails and outstanding views overlooking the valley from the cliffs.

 The 20+ kms of social trails are well used and maintained by locals.
 Some of them are old skid trails from the 1940’s when logging was done selectively and did not leave the ecosystem unrecognizable.
-The longstanding social trails are well known and are a valuable community resource for minimal impact recreation which is increasingly in demand.
+The longstanding social trails are well known and are a valuable community resource for minimal impact recreation, which is increasingly in demand.
 This is especially true because the trails are easily accessible and close to communities on both sides of Mallory Ridge.
 The proposed logging blocks would destroy these trails which showcase the beautiful varied ecosystems including flower meadows, ponds and hidden water features.
 Locals and visitors to the area all express how important it is to save this Crown Land from logging.

 A group of concerned residents has formed an advocacy group and initial contact has occurred with Tolko.
 It is unclear when or if the proposed logging would take place.
 Tolko has promised to meet with local residents but COVID regulations currently prevent this.

 Our advocacy group has been very proactive and appreciates all the support we have received.
 If you are interested in being notified of future meetings with Tolko, or can offer expertise or assistance, please send an email to toelmarshall@gmail.com.
-GLSS is critical to the support and success of our advocacy and we encourage everyone to consider becoming a member of the society.
+The Gardom Lake Stewardship Society is critical to the support and success of our advocacy and we encourage everyone to consider becoming a member.